Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzPublicIpAddress.md

 public IP address is immediately allocated to this resource as the -AllocationMethod is specified as 'Static'.
 If it is specified as 'Dynamic', a public IP address gets allocated only when you start (or create) the associated resource (like a VM or load balancer).
 An Iptag is used to specific the Tags associated with resource.
-Iptag can be specified using New-AzureRmPublicIpTag and passed as input through -IpTags.
+Iptag can be specified using New-AzPublicIpTag and passed as input through -IpTags.

 ### 4: Create a new public IP address from a Prefix
 ```
-$publicIp = New-AzureRmPublicIpAddress -Name $publicIpName -ResourceGroupName $rgName -AllocationMethod Static -DomainNameLabel $dnsPrefix -Location $location
+$publicIp = New-AzPublicIpAddress -Name $publicIpName -ResourceGroupName $rgName -AllocationMethod Static -DomainNameLabel $dnsPrefix -Location $location
 -PublicIpPrefix publicIpPrefix -Sku Standard
 ```